Skinah/EspMilightHub/README.md

 You can also use the mosquitto_pub command to send your own commands and watch the bulbs respond.
 It is handy to do this if a globe I do not own does not work and you wish to request that I add a feature or fix something by giving me the mqtt message that works.
 Everything this binding does goes in and out via MQTT and it can be watched with the above command.

-## Setting up the binding in openhab2
+## Setting up the binding in openHAB

 Just drop the JAR file into the addons folder and you should have the binding working which can now be setup with text files OR 100% with paperUI.
 Both methods will be covered below, but I recommend you use textual config as it is worth learning due to the speed you can make changes.
 Only use 1 method otherwise you will get conflict errors if trying to edit an existing thing using paperUI when the manual method has been used to define the thing.